You have two options with how to report your Qualified Education Expenses on Form 1099-Q.

 Option 1: To exclude his earnings ($1500) from being included in his income, Dave chooses to report his information as follows:

-The result: On Dave's return, none of his QTP earnings are included as Other Income on line 21.
-He also receives a Tuition and Fees Deduction of $3000 on line 34.
+The result: On Dave's return, none of his QTP earnings are included as Other Income on line 8 of Schedule 1.
+He also receives a Tuition and Fees Deduction of $3000 on line 21.

 Option 2: Dave would rather use the full amount of his expenses towards an Education Credit, and go ahead and include the earnings from his QTP ($1500) as income.

 What he enters: When entering his 1099-Q, he enters his distribution and earnings in the appropriate fields.
 For qualified expenses paid with his 1099-Q distribution, he enters $0.
 He doesn't want to use any of his expenses to exclude the 1099-Q earnings from his income.
 However, because the earnings were used for education expenses, they are not subject to the usual 10% penalty.
-To exclude these earnings from the penalty, he goes into Federal section > Other Taxes > Tax on Early Distribution and enters the earnings in the field for: "Coverdell ESAs and QTPs that are not subject to the additional tax" (Form 5329).
+To exclude these earnings from the penalty, he goes into Federal section > Other Taxes > Additional Taxes on Qualified Plans and Other Accounts and enters the earnings in the field for: "Coverdell ESAs and QTPs that are not subject to the additional tax" (Form 5329).
 When entering his Education Credit, for Qualified Expenses, he enters the full $8000 to receive a larger education credit.

-The result: On Dave's return, his QTP earnings are reported as income on line 21 as Other Income.
-Because all of his expenses were allocated to his Education Credit, he receives a much larger Education Credit on line 49.
-Because he completed Form 5329, no additional tax penalty is calculated on line 60.
+The result: On Dave's return, his QTP earnings are reported as income on line 8, Schedule1 as Other Income.
+Because all of his expenses were allocated to his Education Credit, he receives a much larger Education Credit.
+Because he completed Form 5329, no additional tax penalty is calculated.

 For further information, please review Form 1099-Q.